thinktandem/thinktandem.io/src/content/articles/drupal8-custom-migration-upgrade-path.md

 Migrating The Workflow Module
 ---------------------

 We have a client that utilizes Drupal in a unique way.
 They use Drupal as a proposal management system for their philanthropic efforts.
 We recently migrated their site from Drupal 7 to Drupal 8.
-It was a very complex and unique Drupal 8 migration compared to others we have done.
+It was a complex and very different when compared to other Drupal 8 migrations our team has performed.
 One of the module they use on their site is [Workflow](https://www.drupal.org/project/workflow).
 It is used to handle various states of the proposal throughout the grant process.

-It is a great module and simplifies their workflow tremendously.
+Workflow is a great module and simplifies their workflow tremendously.
 One issue though, is there is no migration built yet for their Drupal 8 version.
-We did need to migrate all the proposal workflow history as a requirement for legal reasons.
-So we knew we had to handle this on our own.
+We did need to migrate all the proposal workflow history as a requirement for legal reasons, so we knew we had to handle this on our own.
 Fortunately, it is very easy to do, so keep reading and we will show you how to handle writing the module upgrade path.

 Investigating what to move